mathgladiator/adama-lang/reference/src/guide/anonymous.md

 }
 ```

-This is done via type rectification.
-Type rectification is the process of taking two values of two types, then finding (or creating) a type which allows both of them to fit together.
-For instance, the rectified type of int and double is double because double can hold both values.
-The rectified type of messages with distinct fields is a message with all the fields with the types wrapped in maybes.
+This weak form of type inference is done via type rectification.
+Type rectification is the process of taking two values of different types and finding (or creating) a type that can hold both values.
+This process is used to ensure that messages can be correctly processed, even when they have different structures or types.
+For example, the rectified type of an int and a double is double, because double can hold both types of values.
+Similarly, when rectifying messages with distinct fields, the resulting rectified type is a message that includes all of the original fields, but with their new types wrapped in maybes.

+This approach allow static typed systems to compete with [duck typing](https://en.wikipedia.org/wiki/Duck_typing).

 ## Arrays

+In Adama, anonymous arrays (or array literals) are supported and can be created using the brackets syntax, which is similar to JavaScript.
-Adama supports anonymous arrays as well via the brackets similar in syntax to JavaScript.
-For instance, the following code produces an array:
+This approach provides a convenient way to create arrays without explicitly defining their type beforehand.
+For example, the following code creates an array:

 ```adama
 @construct {